Will the government shut down this week?

 Probably not, but here are the disputes that could make it happen.

-President Donald Trump's 100th day in office will see the federal government shutdown if Congress can't come to a budget agreement by the end of the week.
+President Donald Trump's 100th day in office will see the federal government shut down if Congress can't come to a budget agreement by the end of the week.
 Congress needs to pass a funding bill by the end of the day Friday, or else federal programs will no longer be able to spend money on Saturday, Trump's 100th day in the White House.

 Both Republicans and Democrats are largely content to maintain current funding levels by passing a continuing resolution rather than hashing out an entirely new budget.
 (The budget Trump introduced earlier this year calls for massive cuts across nearly every part of the federal government except the military.)
 But there are a few policy differences that could muck things up and send federal employees packing next week.
 And Republicans can't count on getting enough votes from their own caucus to pass a spending bill, since Senate Democrats can filibuster any measure they find objectionable.